Firefox vs Chrome: Which is Better in 2023?

 • High RAM usage

-In comparison, Mozilla Firefox is something of a unicorn when it comes to web browsers.
-It doesn’t have nearly the same number of users as Chrome, but offers almost equal value in the eyes of some.
-Firefox provides reliable privacy and security measures checked by open-source software, as well as a friendly user experience and Firefox VPN addon.
+Mozilla Firefox is something of a unicorn.
+It doesn’t have nearly the same number of users as Chrome (3.5% versus Chrome’s 65% market share) but offers almost equal value.
+Firefox provides a secure web browser with reliable privacy and security measures, which are checked by open-source software, as well as a friendly user experience.
 Here’s what else separates Firefox from Chrome.

 • Quick download speeds